| Having read about unvented hot

 mains pressure water leaving a thermal store is governed.
 The method by

-which this is achieved varies according to the heat exchange method.
+which this is achieved varies according to the method of heat exchange .

 heat sources simultaneously.
-This can also be true for vented and
+Although this can also be said for vented and

-unvented cylinders but more importantly thermal stores can accept heat from
+unvented cylinders, more importantly thermal stores can accept heat from

 cannot be turned up or down as required.
 They are also ideal for

-the 'centre' of your domestic hot water system taking all sorts of heat
+the 'centre' of your household hot water system, taking all sorts of heat

-inputs (including solar, ground source and air recovery) then give back
+inputs (including wood burner, AGA, solar, ground source and air recovery) then give back

 energy not only for domestic hot water, but also central heating, under floor heating

-etc. by taking feeds directly off the thermal store.
+etc. This is achieved by taking additional feeds directly off the thermal store.

 So, for example, a wood burner heats the store,